 PART III: INCIDENT INFORMATION 4.
 Please indicate the date and time of the incident Date (yyyy-mm-dd) Time (24-hour system) 5.
 Geographic location of the incident Address City Province/Territory Postal Cod le (Z9Z 9Z9) GPS Position , , If the incident occured by rail, please in I dicate the milepost and subd l ivision If the incident name happened on First Nations Territory, please indicate the Territory Origin of consignment Destination of consignment Same address as consignor Same address as consi gnee Same add ress as consignor Same address as consignee Other (please provide address): ase provide address): " , C. Coornantia Area (Chook anticara ha 6.
 Geographic Area (Check only one bo • Maria de la companya del companya de la companya de la companya del companya de la companya de l Urban Mixed use - residential, commercia • ○ Rur Sma es, agricultural lands Wilderness/Remote Little or no population 7.
-Mode of Transport (Check all applica ble boxes) Road Rail Air Marine Marine 8.
+Mode of Transport (Check all applica ble boxes) Road Rail Air Marine 8.
 If MARINE was checked on question fixed facility 7, please indicate the position on of the ves sel and the nex t location at which the vessel will be at anchor or alongside a Position Next location 9.
-Phase of Transport (Check only one box) In-Transit Consignment moving between origi Consignment is being packed or loaded into a means of transport at origin Unloading Consignment is being unpacked or unloaded from a Consignment is in short term storage pending transportation means of transport at destination 10.
-Type of Incident (Check all applicab ole boxes) Collision/Sideswipe Moving vehicles striking an object, a animal, or another vehicle Derailment Railcar leaving the rail tracks Ran off road Vehicle enters a soft shoulder, ditch n or similar area Overturn Vehicle turning on its side or upside down Loadshift Shifting of the consignment within a vehicle Dropped Means of containment falling unexpectedly Struck Means of containment being struck by another object Other (Please specify): 11.
-Type of Release (Check all applicate ole boxes) Spill Quick, immediate discharge, emissi on or escape Leak Slow, spor radic or continuous discharge, emission or escape Explosion Violent sudden release of energy freshock wave that may result in fragn Fire Burning su and smoke ubstances combined with oxygen to typically produce flame, heat BLEVE Boiling Liquid Expanding Vapour Ex xplosion Vapour ☐ Dispersion in air of particles of a substance that is liquid or solid in its normal state Venting Controlled release of gas into the en nvironment Distressed ed Release I means of containment that is not leaking, venting or otherwise ts contents
+Phase of Transport (Check only one box) In-Transit Consignment moving between origi Consignm ent is being packed or loaded into a means of transport at origin Unloading Consignment is being unpacked or unloaded from a Temporary Storage Consignment is in short term storage pending transportation means of transport at destination 10.
+Type of Incident (Check all applicab ole boxes) Collision/Sideswipe Moving vehicles striking an object, a animal, or another vehicle Derailmer Railcar lea nt eving the rail tracks Ran off road Vehicle enters a soft shoulder, ditch n or similar area Overturn Vehicle turning on its side or upside down Loadshift Shifting of the consignment within a vehicle Dropped Means of containment falling unexpectedly Struck Means of containment being struck by another object Other (PI ease specify): 11.
+Type of Release (Check all applicate ole boxes) Spill Quick, immediate discharge, emissi on or escape Leak Slow, spor radic or continuous discharge, emission or escape Explosion Violent sudden release of energy freshock wave that may result in fragn Fire Burning su and smoke ubstances combined with oxygen to typically produce flame, heat BLEVE Boiling Liquid Expanding Vapour Ex xplosion normal sta Venting Controlled release of gas into the en nvironment Distressed ed Release I means of containment that is not leaking, venting or otherwise ts contents